IvanRL22/IvanRL22/README.md

 Just trying to git gud (pun absolutely intended)

+My latest adventure is learning [Rust](https://www.rust-lang.org/es).
+You can see how I'm doing [here](https://github.com/IvanRL22/learningRust)

 <!--
 **IvanRL22/IvanRL22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.